 - 1. Schedule A (as many as needed), to report insurance, annuity, and investment contracts held by the plan. - 2.
 Schedule B, to report actuarial information, if applicable. - 3.
 Schedule C, to list the 40 most highly compensated service providers and, if applicable, any terminated accountants or enrolled actuaries. - 4.
-Schedule D, Part I, to list any CCTs, PSAs, MTIAs, and 103-12 IEs in which the plan invested at any time during the plan year. - 5.
+Schedule D, Part I, to list any CCTs, PSAs, MTIAs, and 103-12 IEs in which the plan invested at any time during the - 5.
 Schedule E, to report ESOP annual information, if applicable. - 6.
 Schedule G, to report loans or fixed income obligations in default or determined to be uncollectible as of the end of the plan year, leases in default or classified as uncollectible, and nonexempt transactions, i.e., file Schedule G if Schedule H (Form 5500) lines 4b, 4c, and/or 4d are checked "Yes." - 7.
 Schedule H, to report financial information, unless exempt. - 8.
 Schedule P (as many as needed), to report trust fiduciary information, if applicable. - 9.
 Schedule R, to report retirement plan information, if applicable. - 10.
-Schedule SSA (as many as needed), to report separated vested participant information, if applicable. - 11.
-Schedule T (as many as needed), to report tax qualified pension plan coverage information, if applicable.
+Schedule SSA (as many as needed), to report separated vested participant information, if applicable.